Everything You Need to Know Before Arriving

 Arriving and leaving Vancouver International Airport (YVR)

-Skytrain fare leaving from YVR starts from $7.75 for traveling to 1 Zone destinations; $9 to 2 Zone destinations and $10.50 to 3 Zone destinations.
+SkyTrain fare leaving from YVR starts from $7.95 for traveling to 1 Zone destinations; $9.20 to 2 Zone destinations and $10.70 to 3 Zone destinations.

-Taxi fare leaving from YVR are regulated by the new set rate taxi fare zone system (as of Nov 2015).
-Any taxi travel from YVR to the downtown Vancouver peninsula will cost a flat rate of $35.
-The highest rate is $41 for destinations in North East Vancouver while the lowest rate is $20 for the zones of Sea Island, South Vancouver, North Richmond and Central Richmond.
+Taxi fare leaving from YVR are regulated by the new set rate taxi fare zone system.
+Any taxi travel from YVR to the downtown Vancouver peninsula, where LAB Vancouver is, will cost a flat rate of $32.

 Currency Exchange at the airport